Skip to content

 Middle Hill — common questions

-Can I bring my dog up Middle Hill?
+Can dogs go up Middle Hill?

-Is there mobile signal on Middle Hill?
+Will I get phone signal on Middle Hill?

 Is Middle Hill safe in winter?